apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/externalloginmodule.md

    limitations under the License.
 -->

-External Login Module and User Synchronization
+Authentication with the External Login Module
 --------------------------------------------------------------------------------

 ### Overview